fustinoni-net/PiRobotPlatform/RobotWebControl/README.md

 according to your robot.
 The committed one is: Pi2GoLiteDriver.

-Use  CUSTOM-clean package assembly:single to create a zip file with all the dependencies to run the program on the Raspberry Pi and mvn antrun:run to run it.
+Use mvn clean package assembly:single to create a zip file with all the dependencies to run the program on the Raspberry Pi and mvn antrun:run to run it.

 Runnable class in the package:
 * net.fustinoni.pi.robotWebControl.CamJamEK3Driver